 - honey optional

-- Divide the milk in 2 cups and add steel cut oats to one cup and the grits to the other.
+- Divide the milk in 2 cups and add steel cut oats to one cup and the cornmeal to the other.

 - Stir, cover and refrigerate overnight.